 Average Daily Balance Finance Charge Calculation

 The average daily balance method is one of the ways a credit card issuer can calculate finance charges on your credit card.
 Finance charges are how your credit card issuer charges interest on balances you carry beyond the grace period.
 Paying a finance charge increases the cost of your credit card debt beyond the original purchase price.

 The average daily balance method uses your balance during the billing cycle multiplied by the APR for that balance.
 The average daily balance method can be less expensive compared to some other finance charge calculation methods.
 Your average daily balance is the sum of your balance on each day of the billing divided by the number of days in the billing cycle.

 Here is the calculation for the average daily balance method:

 Calculating the Average Daily Balance

 If you want to calculate your own finance charge, you have to know your credit card balance for each day of the billing cycle.
 While your credit card statement won't list each day's credit card balance, you can use your statement (or your online transaction log) to figure out the balance.
 Start with the balance at the beginning of the billing cycle.
-Then, add or subtract from the balance each day you have new transaction.
+Then, add or subtract from the balance each day you have a new transaction.

 Let’s say your APR is 12%, and your billing cycle is 25 days long.